juliannetzer/WiSe2425_Worldbuilding_khb/session3.md

 With this script you can make a GameObject wander around randomly in your scene.

 > This script only works with simple GameObject, not with more complex ones like characters with animations.
+If you want pair it with the Third Person Controller try to use ChatGPT or Claude to generate the Code, you can take this script as a starting point.

-Link to the script:
+Download the script here: [link to script](Script/SimpleWanderer.cs)

 ### Wandering
 - Move in random directions